clarete/curdling/docs/design-and-implementation.rst

 **What should happen**

-1) Find out which packages we want to install (read more about command line parsing in the file curdling/tool/__init__.py)
+1) Find out which packages we want to install (read more about command line parsing in the file ``curdling/tool/__init__.py``);
-2) Feed the "Requirement Producer" with the package found in the command line
+2) Feed the **Requirement Bucket** with the package found in the command line;
-3) The requirement will be sent to the "Finder" component;
+3) The requirement will be sent to the Finder component;
-4) The finder component uses a modified version of the `distlib.locators.SimpleScraperLocator` to find packages on PyPi compatible repos;
+4) The finder component uses a modified version of the ``distlib.locators.SimpleScraperLocator`` to find packages on PyPi compatible repos;
-5) If the package was found, its link will be sent to the downloader;
+5) If the package was found, its link will be sent to the Downloader;
-6) The downloader *do not* download duplicated items.
-They'll be discarded.
+6) The Downloader *does not* download duplicated items.
+They'll be discarded;
-7) If the downloader finds the package, it will send to the curdler component
+7) If the Downloader finds the package, it will send it to the curdler component;
-8) The curdler (builder) will uncompress the package and run its `setup.py`.
+8) The Curdler (builder) will uncompress the package and run its ``setup.py``;
-9) After building the package, we'll actually generate the wheel calling `setup.py` again using the `bdist_wheel` subcommand.
+9) After building the package, we'll actually generate the wheel calling ``setup.py`` again using the ``bdist_wheel`` subcommand.
-10) So we finally, have a wheel file.
-The path for this file will be sent to the "Dependency Checker";
+10) So we finally, have a ``wheel`` file.
+The path for this file will be sent to the Dependency Checker;
-11) The dependency checker will yield each dependency found and it will start the same process for the next package;
+11) The Dependency Checker will yield each dependency found and it will start the whole process for the next package;
-12) After finding all the dependencies, the checker will forward the wheel to the installer queue;
+12) After finding and yielding all the dependencies, the checker will forward the wheel to the installer queue;
 13) The installer queue contains packages, not requirements.
 So, every time we need to add a new package to that queue, we have to find a compatible version among all the ones downloaded for that specific